kefeimo/dev-volttron-modular/volttron-lib-dnp3-driver/README.md

     * install a [Listener Agent](https://pypi.org/project/volttron-listener/):

-   **Set up an outstation**: The [dnp3-python](https://github.com/VOLTTRON/dnp3-python) is part of the dnp3-driver dependency and is immediately available after the DNP3-Driver is installed.
+   **Set up an outstation**: The [dnp3-python](https://github.com/VOLTTRON/dnp3-python) is part of the dnp3-driver dependency, and it is immediately available after the DNP3-Driver is installed.

    **Open another terminal**, and run `dnp3demo outstation`.
 For demo purpose, we assign arbitrary values to the point. (